unytics/airbyte_serverless/README.md

 [Airbyte](https://airbyte.com/) is a must-have in your data-stack with its **catalog of open-source connectors to move your data from any source to your data-warehouse**.

-To manage these connectors, Airbyte offers **Airbyte-Open-Source-Platform**.
-It includes a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc.
+To manage these connectors, Airbyte offers **Airbyte-Open-Source-Platform** which includes a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc.

 AirbyteServerless aims at offering **a lightweight alternative** to Airbyte-Open-Source-Platform to simplify connectors management.